bbbradsmith/hatariB/README.md

   * In the core options *Advanced > Write Protect Floppy Disks* will act as if all inserted disks have their write protect tab open.
 This means the emulated operating floppy disk will refuse to modify them, and no further data will be written to the disk.
 This is independent of the save feature, and can be turned on and off at will.
 Turning it on after a disk is modified will not prevent the previous modifications from being saved.
   * *STX* saves will create a *WD1772* file instead of an *STX* when saved.
 This is an overlay of changes made to the file, because the STX format itself cannot be re-written.
 If you wish to use these with the stand-alone Hatari, place the overlay file in the same folder as its STX.
   * *DIM* format disks cannot be saved by Hatari.
 It is recommended to convert them to *ST* files instead.
-  * Hard Disk folders or images in *system/* will be written to directly when they
+  * Hard Disk folders or images in *system/* will be written to directly when they are modified.
+  * The TT and Falcon machines have a small non-volatile RAM (NVRAM) that stores system settings.
+This is saved to **system/hatarib.nvram** when the content is closed.
 * TOS ROMs:
   * The TOS ROM can be chosen in the core option *Sstem > TOS ROM*.
   * The default TOS ROM is *system/tos.img*, but *[EmuTOS 1024k](https://emutos.sourceforge.io/)* is provided as a free substitute.